 Indirect costs are costs that are not readily identifiable with a particular project or activity but are required for operating the organization and conducting the grant-related activities it performs.
 Indirect costs encompass expenditures for operation and maintenance of building and equipment, depreciation, administrative salaries, general telephone services and general travel and supplies.
-Pursuant to 45 CFR 75.414 and 75.352, subgrant recipients who are funded under federal awards will be reimbursed for indirect costs under one of three methods: according to an existing federally approved negotiated rate, a new negotiated rate or a default de minimis rate of 10% of the modified total direct costs.
+Pursuant to Notice of Award, 6H79Tl085728-01M002, subgrant recipients who are funded under SAMSHA awards will be reimbursed for indirect costs under one method: according to a new negotiated rate of 10% of the modified total direct costs.